thoughtspot/thoughtspot.github.io/_data-integrate/embrace/embrace-snowflake-reference.md

 Here is a list of the fields of a Snowflake connection in ThoughtSpot Embrace.
 You need specific information to establish a seamless and secure connection.

  - **Connection name**: Mandatory.
 Enter a new Snowflake connection name.
  - **Connection description**: Optional.
-Provide a short description about the connection.
+Provide a short description about your connection.
  - **Account name**: Mandatory.
-Enter the account name associated with the Snowflake connection.
+Enter the account name associated with your Snowflake connection.
+The account name is part of the URL that you use to access the Snowflake UI.
+It is the portion of the URL before **snowflakecomputing.com**.
+  *Example*: If your URL is **https://abcd.xyz.efg.snowflakecomputing.com**, your account name is **abcd.xyz.efg**.
  - **User**: Mandatory.
 Enter the Snowflake account username.
  - **Password**: Mandatory.
 Enter the Snowflake account password.
  - **Role**: Mandatory.
 Specify the privilege of the user.